Tejinder/microservices-spring-boot/README.md

 # microservices-spring-boot
 Forex Service (FS) is the Service Provider (spring-boot-microservice-forex-service).
 It provides currency exchange values for various currency.
 Here is the sample request call for this service : http://localhost:8000/currency-exchange/from/EUR/to/INR

-Currency Conversion Service (CCS) can convert a bucket of currencies into another currency.
+Currency Conversion Service (CCS) can convert a bucket of currencies into another currency (spring-boot-microservice-currency-conversion).
 It uses the Forex Service to get current currency exchange values.
 CCS is the Service Consumer.
 Here is the same request for this service : http://localhost:8100/currency-converter/from/EUR/to/INR/quantity/10000

 Based on the load, we can have multiple instances of the Currency Conversion Service and the Forex Service running.